MKD01/nc-news/README.md

 ## Minimum requirements:

-- In order to run this project, please ensure you have `Node` installed, at least version v16.x onwards.
+- In order to run this project, please ensure you have `Node` version v16.x onwards.

 ## Clone the repo: